codechips/FooocusPlus/fooocusplus_log.md

 * the current preset is now stored in the log
 * added a config.txt option and checkbox to "Show Newest Images First" in the log.
 If this is off the newest images are last
 * the Flux base models are recategorized into the FluxDev and FluxSchnell folders
-* fixed a bug that prevented reinstallation of Torch if its folder was not found
-* fixed a bug with Superprompt
+* fixed a bug with SuperPrompter

 # 0.9.8 Dev